pmitros/school-committee/README.md

     administration should mostly be to facilitate, encourage, support, and streamline rather than to dictate.
-Organizations can improve very quickly when the role of management moves from power and control to removing obstacles and empowerment.
+Organizations can improve very quickly when the role of management moves from power and control to removing obstacles and empowerment, and when there mechanisms to spread best practices.
 See [my plan for empowering students, teachers, and parents](empowerment.md).

-* **Effective management**
+* **Effective, transparent management** The school district is badly mismanaged.
+The school committee can barely talk to each other.
+Decisions are being made in all the wrong places.
+We have many programs with no real idea whether they work.
+Organizational processes are defunct.
+Have you tried going through the school lottery?
+Registering for afterschool?
+Simply moving to modern management techniques, improving transparency and communications, and moving towards digital processes can lower costs, save both parents and school employees time (giving more time to interact with students), and make everything work better.
+See [my plan for streamlining processes](streamline.md).
 * **Time in classrooms** Strategic vision and guidance needs to be governed in concrete reality.
-Before my son attended CPSD, I watched a full day in the classroom he had lotteried into.
-If elected, I commit to spending at least one in fourteen days of my time in CPSD classrooms, observing what happens.
+I've spent time in CPSD classrooms, and if elected, I commit to spending at least one in fourteen days of my time in CPSD classrooms, observing what happens.

-* **Streamlined processes**

 * **No silver bullets**

 If elected, I will focus on a few areas: